XimeraProject/ximeraFirstSteps/README.md

 and save as: `.ximeraserve`

 For experienced Git users: Do not attempt to add `.ximeraserve` to the repo, it is already in the `.gitignore` and should not be added.

+Start Docker, accept the license and accpet recommendations.
+Once it asks you to sign in, just "Continue Without Signing In."
+You may choose to do the survey if you like.
+Once you finish this, you will see a "Engine running"  at the bottom left hand corner of the screen.

 ## Deploying new courses